zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Ente
  + Focuses on security and privacy

 Many of these apps are being actively developed and may have more features in the future.
 Make sure to look at pricing, complexity, and any other features that are important to you.
-Some of these run of SaaS models, so the monthly fees could add up.
+Some of these run off SaaS models, so the monthly fees could add up.

 ---
 class: img-left